anshuman4luv/RagWithOracleGenAI/README.md

 ## Introduction
 In this article, we'll explore how to create a Retrieval-Augmented Generation (RAG) model using Oracle Gen AI, llama index, Oracle Vector Database, and SentenceTransformerEmbeddings.
 This 21-line code will allow you to scrape through web pages, use llama index for indexing, Oracle Gen AI for question generation, and Qdrant for vector indexing.

+## Limited Availability

+OCI GenAI is in Limited Availability as of today when we are creating this repo.

+Customers can easily enter in the LA programs.
+To test these functionalities you need to enrol in the LA programs and install the proper versions of software libraries.

+Code and functionalities can change, as a result of changes and new features

 ## Prerequisites
 Before getting started, make sure you have the following installed: